athomasq/athomasq.github.io/categories/investing/why-me.md

 * *"Abraham has been our most responsive and helpful investor.
 He responds thoughtfully to every update, question and ask that we have, and takes the necessary action to make a positive impact on our business."*

+* *"We have been extremely lucky to have found Abraham as an early angel investor in our company.
+He's been with us from right at the beginning and has consistently provided absolutely on-point advice at each stage, in the most hyper rational way which has been a massive assistance against the extreme highs and lows of running an early stage business.
+I've not only recommended, but actively encouraged other founders to work with Abraham as he brings so much more than just an investment."*"

 ----

 <br/>